panoptes/panoptes-pipeline/notebooks/README.md

 ### Processing and Algorithm

-* **[Algorithm](processing/Algorithm.ipynb):** Description of the algorithm, both in text and math.
+0. **[Algorithm](processing/Algorithm.ipynb):** Description of the algorithm, both in text and math.
 No code.

-* **[Source-Detection-And-Filtering](processing/PIAA-Source-Detection-And-Filtering.ipynb):** Performs a basic source detection and catalog match.
+1. **[Source-Detection-And-Filtering](processing/PIAA-Source-Detection-And-Filtering.ipynb):** Performs a basic source detection and catalog match.
 Detection is done via `sextractor` and the TESS Input Catalog (v6) is used for matcing.
 Default filtering is done via `sextractor` (with a custom params file) but additional sorting options are included in the notebook.
 Additional filtering done by default include a filter on the `sextractor` flags, a check that the source appears in 90% of all frames, and others.
 See notebook for details.
 The output from this notebook is a compressed CSV file saved in the observation directory with the name `point-sources-filtered.csv.bz2`.
 This source file is used for many of the notebook below.

-* **[PSC-Creation](processing/PIAA-PSC-Creation.ipynb):** Generates a Postage Stamp Cube (PSC) for each detected source.
+2. **[PSC-Creation](processing/PIAA-PSC-Creation.ipynb):** Generates a Postage Stamp Cube (PSC) for each detected source.
 PSCs are saved as CSV files in a subdirectory named `stamps` within the observation directory.
 Each csv file is named after the PICID, e.g. `stamps/256364928.csv`.

+3. **[Find Similar Stars](processing/PIAA-Find-Similar-Stars.ipynb):** Loop through each of the PSCs and build the list of best matching reference stars.
+Note that this procedure can take a very long time to run.

+4. **[Build Reference PSC](processing/PIAA-Build-Reference-PSC.ipynb):** Given a specific `ticid`, build the reference star. __Note: this currently only builds for a single star and needs to be adapted to build for all stars once final procedure is done.__

+##### Optional processing

+The notebooks below are used to explore an Observation but are not necessary for the actual processing.

 * **[Source-Noise](processing/PIAA-Source-Noise.ipynb):** Computes noise for each stamp within all PSCs for the observation.
 Noise is calculated for the stamp as a whole as well as each of the RGB channels.
 Output is saved as a CSV file in the observation directory with the name `point-sources-noise.csv`.

-##### Processing Target

 These notebooks are related to the processing algorithm but use a specific target to examine some of the details.
 The full algorithm would be run on all sources.